TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 ### How to avoid the creation of aggregation analytics?

 If you don't want or need aggregated analytics for the headers you record with `tag_headers`, it is possible to set Tyk to ignore them, by creating a list of tags to ignore.
-This is done while writing the recorded *aggregated analytics* to the data stores. configure a list of tags that are ignored when writing *aggregated analytics* to MongoDB.
+This is done while writing the recorded *aggregated analytics* to the data stores.
+Configure a list of tags that are ignored when writing *aggregated analytics* to MongoDB.
 This can be configured for Tyk Pump and MDCB.

 #### Ignore list in Tyk pump
 In Tyk Pump config field (`tyk_sink.conf` or whatever name you chose to use), add the tags you want to ignore, or their prefixes to the `ignore_tag_prefix_list` field, (root level).